-- Uses permissive in the C-1 zone, EXCEPT that gasoline, oil, and liquefied petroleum gas is a conditional use and the following uses are not permitted: - a.
+- Uses permissive in the C-1 zone, EXCEPT that gasoline, oil, and lique-fied petroleum gas is a conditional use and the following uses are not permitted: - a.
 Commercial parking lot. - b.
 Car washing. - c.
 Pawn. - 2.
 Single-family detached houses shall be as regulated in the SU-2/DNA-SF Zone, as specified in this Plan. - 3.
 Retail sale of alcoholic drink for consumption off-premises, provided that such use is associated with a full service grocery store. - 4.
 Bail Bond Office.
 The following criteria shall be met: - a.
 Shall be located on a collector or higher street classification. - b.
 Shall not be permitted on a block face with more than 30 percent residential. - c.
-Shall not be located further than 1,000 feet from the Metropolitan Courthouse, Bernalillo County Courthouse, or Federal Courthouse buildings (see map, Appendix D). - d.
+Site on which Bail Bond Office is located, or at least a portion thereof, shall not be located further than 1,000 feet from the Metropolitan Courthouse, Bernalillo County Courthouse, or Federal Courthouse buildings (see map, Appendix D). - d.
 The number of employees shall be limited to 5. - e.
 The hours of operation shall be limited to 7:00 am to 10:00 pm.